ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 - FS-OT (Factor of safety against overturning) is calculated and shown, along with the resultant of all acting forces

 - The crossing of the resultant on the bottom surface is also shown, with the middle-third highlighted in green.

+> :bulb: **Important Note**: Stability analysis is carried out neglecting any downstream water below the toe of the weir body.
+However, pressure due to sub-surface flow is accounted fully.
+As such, FOS determined form fully submerged weirs is not in the scope of the current release.

 The variables relevant to stability analysis, can also be edited from the overflow section view.
 They are listed below.